All Episodes

 And he repeatedly, over and over, said that Obama's reception in Europe shows that Europe isn't anti-American, it's just anti-Bush.

-And I think what they're afraid of seeing is that these pro-Obama pictures from Europe might be interpreted by Americans as Obama siding with the Europeans against his own country, and they would be right if they thought that, because he trashed his own country yesterday, accused his country of being a leading torturer, for example, and our imperfections.
+And they would be right if they thought that, because he trashed his own country yesterday, accused his country of being a leading torturer, for example, and our imperfections.

 And so here he is being praised by all of these Europeans and all these European newspapers.

-You you misunderstand, you misunderstand.
+You misunderstand.

 Europe is not anti-American.

-Because they know at the Obama campaign, they can read their polling day, they can read Gallup, they can read all that's going on.
+Because they know that the Obama campaign, they can read their polling day.

-They know full well here that after you go out and start criticizing your own country as a leading torturer and start listing its imperfections or talking about its imperfections.
+They know full well here that after you go out and start criticizing your own country as a leading torturer and they start listing its imperfections or talking about its imperfections.

-Believe me, There are a lot of voters Obama needs that might look at that and see him more aligned with Europeans than he is with his own country, and you couldn't blame him because I got that same impression myself yesterday.
+Believe me, there are a lot of voters Obama needs that might look at that and see him more aligned with Europeans than he is with his own country.

 All right, let's go to the phones, promised, and here we go.

-We'll start in uh Avum Ave Maria, Florida.
+We'll start in Ave Maria, Florida.

-This is uh this is Andy, thank you, sir, for waiting.
+Thank you, sir, for waiting.

 I appreciate your patience.